zarf-dev/zarf/docs/0-zarf-overview.md

 ## Target Use Cases

-Zarf's possibilities are endless.
-Zarf developers' time is not.
-Thus, scope definition is in order.

-Here are the things we think Zarf should get good at, listed top-down in order of importance:

-- Make the movement of software "across the air gap" an open-source "solved problem".
+- Make the delivery of software "across the air gap" an open-source "solved problem".
 - Make it trivial to deploy & run Kubernetes apps "at the Edge".
 - Make it easy to support GitOps-based k8s cluster updates in isolated environments.
 - Make it possible to support GitOps-based k8s cluster updates in internet-connected-but-independent environments (think: dependency caching per availability zone, etc).